stitchdata/docs/_database-integrations/amazon-s3/amazon-s3-csv-latest.md

     ## For this, we should note that setting this date will replicate all files in full that have been modified since the date set here

     content: |
       For example: Let's say we've added a `customers.*\csv` search pattern and set the integration's historical **Start Date** to 1 year.
-During the initial replication job, Stitch will replicate the contents of all files that match the search pattern that have been modified in the past year.
+During the initial replication job, Stitch will fully replicate the contents of all files that match the search pattern that have been modified in the past year.

+      During subsequent replication jobs, Stitch will only replicate the files that have been modified since the last job ran.

+      As files included in a replication job are replicated in full during each job, how data is added to updated files can impact your row count.
 Refer to the [Using file modification timestamps as Replication Keys](file-updated-at-replication-key) section for more info on initial and subsequent replication jobs for {{ integration.display_name }}.

   - title: "replication frequency"